Specimen Collection & Handling Instructions

 Specimens are only acceptable for processing when they are collected and submitted in the appropriate containers.
 If you have any questions on what type of container to use for a particular test or specimen, please refer to the specimen requirements on our online Test Directory or contact Client Services.

-Shipping supplies, sterile specimen containers, transport media, swabs, and more are available through our Online Storefront.
+Shipping supplies, specimen containers, transport media, and more are available through the Supply Storefront.

 Specific specimen volume requirements for each test are provided in our online Test Directory.
 If you have concerns about a lower volume of a specimen being submitted, please contact Client Services to discuss the test and specimen.
 A laboratory representative can advise you whether an alternative technique is available that can accommodate the available specimen volume.